-- Enhance the memory limit: This problem is solved by enhancing memory limit in the same manner as mentioned earlier.
+- Enhance the memory limit: By enhancing the memory limit in the same manner as mentioned earlier, you can solve the problem.
 After opening the wp-config.php file put there this code inside the main PHP tags: define(‘WP_MEMORY_LIMIT’, ’64M’);

 - Edit .htaccess file: In many cases, the corrupted .htaccess file is responsible for the error.
 To solve this, you need to edit the .htaccess file.
 First, open the .htaccess file from the FTP or file manager and rename the file with .htaccess old.
 Now refresh the website to see whether the problem still occurs.
-If the problem is solved just go to the settings and navigate to the permalinks and save the changes.
+After solving the problem, just go to the settings and navigate to the permalinks and save the changes.

 - Deactivate all the plugins: If the problem persists even after employing the previous solution, it can be occurred by corrupted plugins.
 To make sure you have to deactivate all your plugins.
 Just go to the installed plugins and select “deactivate” from the “bulk action” drop-down and then click on apply.
 This will deactivate all the plugins automatically.

-- Replacing wp-admin and corrupted wp folders: In case all the above-mentioned procedures failed, you can address the issue by replacing your wp-includes and wp-admin folders.
-Upload fresh copies of the folders by reinstalling the WordPress.
+- Replacing wp-admin and corrupted wp folders: In case all the above-mentioned procedures failed, you can address the issue by replacing your wp-includes and WordPress-admin folders.
+Upload fresh copies of the folders by reinstalling WordPress.
 Once saved and uploaded refresh the browser to ensure that the problem is solved.

 3. Lost Admin Email and Password

 What happens when as the WP admin you forget your login credentials like email ids and passwords?
 Well, this is a common problem.
 But when it happens, there are few ways you can get back or reset those credentials.